What is a Feature Flag?

 - Click on the

-button at the top right side of the navigation bar. - Add
+New Flagbutton at the top right side of the navigation bar. - Add

-and click on theCreate
+uppercase_company_nameand click on theCreatebutton.

-database table, so we can use this flag in our code.
+Now the new flag is inserted in the fun_with_flags_toggles database table, so we can use this flag in our code.
 The browser will be redirected to the flag information page.

 <%= if FunWithFlags.enabled?(:uppercase_company_name) do %>